Indian National Congress: Sonia Gandhi and Manmohan Singh era (1998–2014)

+Rahul Gandhi and modern era (2014–present)

-By the 2014 Lok Sabha elections, the party had lost much of its popular support, mainly because of several years of poor economic conditions in the country, and growing discontent over a series of corruption allegations involving government officials, including the 2G spectrum case and the Indian coal allocation scam.
-Congress won only 44 seats in the Lok Sabha, compared to the 336 of the BJP and its allies The UPA suffered heavy defeat, which was its worst-ever performance in a national election with its vote share dipping below 20 per cent for the first time.
-Narendra Modi succeeded Singh as Prime Minister as the head of the National Democratic Alliance.
+By the 2014 election, the party had lost much of its popular support, mainly growing discontent over a series of corruption allegations involving government officials, including the 2G spectrum case and the Indian coal allocation scam, as well as the ineptness towards national security, particularly the insensitivity in the aftermath of the 2011 Mumbai bombings.
+The Congress won only 44 seats in the Lok Sabha, compared to the 336 of the BJP and the NDA.
+The UPA suffered a landslide defeat, which was the party's worst-ever national electoral performance with its vote share dipping below 20 per cent for the first time.
 Sonia Gandhi retired as party president in December 2017, having served for a record nineteen years.
 She was succeeded by her son Rahul Gandhi, who was elected unopposed in the 2017 INC presidential election.